-The Center for Religion and Civic Culture at the University of Southern California has launched a global project to study spiritual exemplars: People who are advancing human development, inspired by their religious faith and sustained by their spiritual practices as they tackle some of the most challenging problems in the world – ranging from poverty to climate change and human rights.
+In 2018, Miller and a team at the Center for Religion and Civic Culture at the University of Southern California launched a project to profile 100 exceptional humanitarians from around the world to uncover the characteristics of Spiritual Exemplars: People who are advancing human development, inspired by their religious faith, and sustained by their spiritual practices as they address some of the most challenging problems in the world.

 “Spiritual exemplars are not so concerned with the question,” says Miller, “of, ‘What is God?’
 They are more likely to ask, ‘Where is God?’”
 The answer is often that God is to be found when serving the poor, the vulnerable, and those who are suffering.
 “Religion is not an abstract and theoretical word game for exemplars,” he says.
 “Exemplars are rooted in real life problems and issues.”

 Miller further explains, “Engaged spirituality is not simply applying a set of religious values or virtues to a situation.
 In fact, the process is much more dialectic: In the act of doing – responding to a human need – one is drawn into a deeper understanding of religion and moral values.
 Religion ‘inspires’ people to engage in humanitarian work.
 It also ‘sustains’ them in doing the hard work of engaging difficult issues.
-There is also a sense in which ‘doing the work’ has a reciprocal effect; it potentially transforms the individual and their own theology or spiritual understanding.”
+There is also a sense in which ‘doing the work’ has a reciprocal effect; it has the potential to transform the individual and their own theology or spiritual understanding.”